 The effectiveness of their sales organization will be of strategic significance for companies.
 Those senior leaders who are out of touch with the activities of B2B customer-facing teams and do not recognise that their sales models are badly in need of updating will struggle most of all.

-In the past, C-Suite executives relied on sales leaders to implement sales models and processes, such as coaching and training, sales tools, performance reviews, recruitment and onboarding, and salespeople and managers’ fit with their specific roles.
+In the past, C-Suite executives relied on sales leaders to implement sales models and processes, such as coaching and sales training, sales tools, performance reviews, recruitment and onboarding, and salespeople and managers’ fit with their specific roles.
 They hear the rhetoric around those words and believe all is going well as actions are being taken.

 Today, that reliance on sales leaders needs to be tested and verified.
 For example, is the sales leader taking the right sales model to market and does it connect with the new buying process being adopted by customers.
 There needs to be more evidence of alignment beyond verbal offerings over the meeting room table.